CARAMELIZED ONION DIP — Buttery pan fried onions are mixed with sour cream, mayonnaise and spices in this savory dip.

 I first tried this dip at a friend’s wedding barbecue and asked the caterer for the recipe.
 It has since become one of my favorite dips of all time!

 I try to make it when we’re entertaining so I don’t end up eating the whole bowl myself, although I have been known to do that!

-It does take a bit of extra time to caramelize the onions, but it is totally worth it–they add amazing flavor to this savory dip.
+It does take a bit of extra time to caramelize the onions, but it is totally worth it–they add amazing flavor to this creamy dip.

 This dip is truly irresistible with Ruffles potato chips, but it’s also fabulous with crackers, pita chips or bagel chips.

 You can make this dip a day or two ahead, so it’s a perfect appetizer for parties or game day.
 I love being able to prep ahead so I can spend time with my guests.